darkmekker/whatsyourtemperature/content/processes/afterburning.md

 ---
 title: afterburning
 subprocesses:
+  - ceramic-production
-  - afterburning
+  - drying
-  - ceramic
+  - light-alloy-casting
-  - for
+  - remelting
+projects:
-  - kiln
+  - afterburning-channel
-  - production
+  - afterburning-system-(tnv)
-  - system
+  - afterburning-system-(integrated-in-heatdock)
 ---

-We offer energy-efficient, solutions for numerous industries and requirements – in series or individually tailored to your process.
-For metal processing, pharmaceutical industry, food production, plastics industry, recycling and many more.
-Convince yourself of our references or[ send us an inquiry](#) for personal consultation!
+We design heat for safety: Our heatelligent technology guarantees a homogeneous gas mixture in the smallest of spaces and according to your local standards and emission regulations.